deckhouse/sds-local-volume/docs/README.md

 The module manages local block storage based on LVM.
 It enables the creation of StorageClasses in Kubernetes using [LocalStorageClass](cr.html#localstorageclass) custom resources.

-To create a StorageClass, you must first configure `LVMVolumeGroup` on the cluster nodes.
+To create a StorageClass, you must first configure LVMVolumeGroup on the cluster nodes.
 The LVM configuration is handled by the [sds-node-configurator](../../sds-node-configurator/stable/) module.

 ## Module setup steps

 To ensure the correct operation of the `sds-local-volume` module, follow these steps:

-- Configure `LVMVolumeGroup`.
+- Configure LVMVolumeGroup.

   Before creating a StorageClass, you need to create the [LVMVolumeGroup](../../sds-node-configurator/stable/cr.html#lvmvolumegroup) resource of the `sds-node-configurator` module on the cluster nodes.